sigcsets/sigcse2022/_includes/presentation-how-to-submit.md

 ### How do I submit my video presentation?

 A link to the submission form will be sent to the corresponding authors identified in EasyChair.
-If you did not receive the email or if you have any questions, please email [videosubmission@sigcse2021.org](mailto:videosubmission@sigcse2021.org).
+If you did not receive the email by January 8th or if you have any questions, please email [videosubmission@sigcse2021.org](mailto:videosubmission@sigcse2021.org).

 ### Why do you need the presentation so soon (January 15)?